 - Daily specials are a great way to use up excess food and it keeps the staff fresh and may add alternative options for the customer.

 - Concentrate on the culinary skills of your kitchen team, for example make sure they’re never losing the good parts of the meat and vegetables when trimming.
 A little guidance early on in their training can mean a reduction in production waste in the long run.

-We hope these tips can be used to help the food truck operators save some time, effort and money.
-We understand that with their daily growing competition they are required to keep their prices in line, while at the same time, maximize their profits so they can stay on the road serving their adoring followings year after year.
+We hope these tips can be used to help the food truck operators save some time, effort and cut costs.
+We understand that with growing competition they are required to keep their prices in line, while at the same time, maximize their profits so they can stay on the road serving their adoring followers year after year.